vicsteiner/nonviolent_communication/main_notes.md

   * Applying NVC In Our Lives And The World
   * NVC In Action: "Murderer, Assassin, Child-Killer!"

 **02. Communication That Blocks Compassion**

+Certain ways of communicating alienate us from our natural state of compassion.

   * Moralistic Judgments
+    * In the world of judgments, our concdern centers on "who is what".
+    * Analyses of others are actually expressions of our own needs.
+    * Classifying and judging people promotes violence.
   * Making Comparisons
+    * Comparisons are a form of judgment.
   * Denial Of Responsability
+    * Our language obscures awareness of personal responsability.
+    * We can replace language that implies lack of choice with language that acknowledges choice.
+    * We are dangerous when we are not conscious of our responsability for how we behave, think, and fell.
   * Other Forms Of Life-Alienating Communication
+    * We can never make people do anything.
+    * Thinking based on "who deserves what" blocks compassionate communication.
+    * Life-alienating communication has deep philosophical and political roots.

 **03. Observing Without Evaluating**
   * The Highest Form Of Human Intelligence